 If you live in Maine, you’ll never run out of wonderful places to explore.
-But in order for everyone to enjoy hiking, walking and sight seeing safely, motorists and pedestrians must be mindful of each other’s whereabouts, and focus on sharing the roadways safely.
+But in order for everyone to enjoy hiking, walking and sightseeing safely, motorists and pedestrians must be mindful of each other’s whereabouts and focus on sharing the roadways safely.
 Especially as the weather warms up, more pedestrians will head outdoors to enjoy the beautiful sights around the state.
 In order to help prevent tragic, unnecessary automobile and pedestrian accidents, motorists and pedestrians must follow the rules of the road and make safety a top priority.
-Understanding pedestrian and driving safety can help prevent an automobile accident, and may even save a life.
+Understanding pedestrian and driving safety can help prevent a car pedestrian accident, and may even save a life.

 Statistics on Pedestrian and Automobile Accidents

 Across the state, there are hundreds of hiking and biking trails, historic sites and museums to visit, even walking tours designed just for foodies offered in beautiful downtown Portland.
 But whether you’re strolling through the Old Port area of downtown Portland, (which is quite convenient to Hardy, Wolf and Downing’s downtown Portland legal offices), or strolling along the shore at Kettle Cove, pedestrians should be especially alert and aware anytime they are crossing the roadway.
 According to recent national trends, one pedestrian is injured every 8 minutes, and one pedestrian dies every two hours.